-GeoGrid’s hallmark is the close cooperation and often collaboration between the groups of processing and interpretation of seismic data within the geophysical departments.
+GeoGrid’s hallmark is the close cooperation and often collaboration between the groups of processing and interpretation of seismic data within the Geophysical Division.

 Final results of any geological and geophysical activities in the form of geological models of prospective targets depend largely on the results of seismic data processing which, apart from the structural framework, is the foundation of the results to be obtained.

-Seismic data processing and interpretation are among the core strategic activities of the GeoGrid Center.
-The GeoGrid seismic data processing group has both technical tools and personnel required for the full cycle of complex seismic data processing.
+Seismic data processing and interpretation are among the core strategic activities of GeoGrid Center.
+GeoGrid's seismic data processing group has both technical tools and personnel required for the full cycle of complex seismic data processing.

-The GeoGrid Center has all the tools required for both standard and custom flows of 2D and 3D onshore data processing.
-The standard processing flow includes kinematic (data quality assessment, geometry assignment, spherical divergence compensation, static correction evaluation, velocity analysis, etc) and dynamic (noise attenuation, multiple wave attenuation, surface consistent amplitude correction, surface consistent inverse filtering, etc.) sets of procedures.
-A separate stage in the classical view of the processing flow are the migration transformations which can be implemented by the GeoGrid computing facilities in pre- and post-summation modifications both in time and depth domains.
+GeoGrid Center has all the tools required for both standard and custom flows of 2D and 3D onshore data processing.
+The standard processing flow includes kinematic (data quality assessment, geometry assignment, spherical divergence compensation, static correction evaluation, velocity analysis, etc.) and dynamic (noise attenuation, multiple wave attenuation, surface consistent amplitude correction, surface consistent inverse filtering, etc.) sets of procedures.
+A separate stage in the classical view of the processing flow are the migration transformations which can be implemented by the computing facilities of GeoGrid in pre- and post-summation modifications both in time and depth domains.

-For each project an optimum flow is chosen based on customer requirements and specific geological conditions, in order to to maximize the resolution of the seismic record while preserving the true amplitude correlation to maximize the signal to noise ratio.
+For each project, an optimum flow is chosen based on customer requirements and specific geological conditions, in order to maximize the resolution of the seismic record while preserving the true amplitude correlation to maximize the signal to noise ratio.